GVP-IMS/SpeechTest/README.md

 Char1:: Bla bla bla.

-Char3:: Char1 bla bla.
+Char3:: Char1, bla bla.

 ## Instructions

 - Make sure all project files are in the same directory, including your story.
 This is also where the output will be generated.
 - Install the packages in requirements.txt using pip or conda.
 - Spacy requires additional data based on your prefered language to recognize the names of voice banks and use them as character names.
 For English, use "python -m spacy download en_core_web_sm".
-Check https://spacy.io/usage for more info.
+Check [the install page](https://spacy.io/usage) for more info.
 - Run main.py
 - Input the options based on the prompts.
 Make sure the number of characters does not exceed the number of voice banks on your system.